 We’re talking specifically about the 1921 Peace Dollar and how it can help you cash in on a lot more than a buck.
 This coin is described by David Hall, founder of the Professional Coin Grading Service (PCGS), as “very interesting and extremely important” as it was the first year this design was produced.
 It features a woman wearing a crown with the year stamped underneath on the “heads” side and an eagle with the word “peace” underneath it on the “tails” side.
 (You can find several image examples on the PCGS website.)

 But that’s not to say finding one in less “superb” condition won’t also be worth way more than a dollar.
 According to CoinTrackers, the average value of a 1921 Peace Dollar ranges between $125 and $1,600.
-You might not be able to buy a yacht or settle into early retirement with those amounts, but it’s still a nice chunk of extra cash in your pocket!
+You might not be able to buy a yacht or settle into early retirement with those sums, but it’s still a nice chunk of extra cash in your pocket!

 Now go ahead and sift through any coins you have jangling around the house.
 Even if you don’t find this particular silver dollar, you might stumble upon the Sacagawea silver dollar worth $7,500!
 Or maybe a JFK half dollar that once sold for $19,975.
 There’s even a very pretty penny worth $282,000.
 Clearly, it’s always a good idea to check your change before you spend it!